Easy DIY Fall Leaf Art On Canvas

 I’ve never created a “mixed media” project before.
 Using canvas, faux leaves, paint, and fabric together worked out better than I anticipated.
 But I do love how the fall leaf art on canvas looks.
 It’s simple, but impactful.

-I haven’t yet finished accessorizing the entry commode.
-To start, I did add two hay bales from Hobby Lobby and three ceramic containers, a flea market find.
+To start accessorizing the entry commode, first, I added a wood palette, two hay bales from Hobby Lobby and three ceramic containers, a flea market find.

 4 fall leaf canvases on large canvas hanging on mirror